 - Tahitian lime fruit could be distributed for sale to various destinations in Australia, although predominantly to the larger population centres.
 They may be distributed through large fresh produce wholesale markets and then to supermarkets or other sellers, or directly to smaller retailers, and thence to consumers. - Although Tahitian lime fruit would be imported for human consumption, the fruit peel and waste fruit would be discarded.
-Most fruit waste discarded in urban areas is likely to be disposed of via municipal waste management systems and likely buried amongst other waste. - Discarded waste containing the fungus would be rapidly colonised by saprophytic microorganisms, reducing the likelihood that conidia would be produced on and dispersed from any infected fruit. - Hyaline conidia (asexual spores) are produced in acervuli on the surface of the pustules.
+Most fruit waste discarded in urban areas is likely to be disposed of via municipal waste management systems and likely buried amongst other waste, minimising opportunities for dispersal of spores. - Elsinoë fawcettii only affects citrus species (including cumquats), but the range of hosts susceptible to the pathogen depends on the pathotype involved.
+Many, but not all, identified pathotypes have narrow host ranges (Timmer 2000; Hou et al. 2014). - For transmission to a susceptible host to occur, the fruit would need to be placed in close proximity to growing plants under conditions conducive for spore production and infection. - Hyaline conidia (asexual spores) are produced in acervuli on the surface of the pustules.
 These spores are dispersed to the young leaves and fruit of susceptible hosts by rain splash (Timmer 2000).
-These conidia are fragile and die quickly if they are exposed to sunlight or dry conditions (Timmer 2000). - After a period of exposure to high humidity, spindle-shaped conidia may also be produced on the scab lesions.
+These conidia are fragile and die quickly if they are exposed to sunlight or dry conditions (Timmer 2000). - After a period of exposure to high humidity, spindle-shaped conidia may also be produced on the scab lesions (Timmer 2000).
 These spindle-shaped conidia can be liberated and aerially dispersed by wind without requiring moisture.
-They can survive at least until the following night, when dew initiates germination (Whiteside 1975). - Conidia can be produced after one to two hours of exposure to wet conditions (Timmer 2000). - Elsinoë fawcettii only affects citrus species, but the range of hosts susceptible to the pathogen depends on the pathotype involved.
-Most identified pathotypes have narrow host ranges (Timmer 2000).
+They can survive at least until the following night, when dew initiates germination (Whiteside 1975). - Fruit in the distribution chain are unlikely to be exposed to sufficient moisture to stimulate conidia production and release, unless discarded in the environment.